ComradOrg/Comrad/README.md

 #### Terminal interface

-To run Komrade using the terminal interfacee:
+To run Komrade using the terminal interface:

 ```
 cd [path to Komrade repo]